AI45Lab/DeepScan/README.md

   - **Representation Engineering**: Analyze and manipulate model representations
 - **Customizable Summarizers**: Aggregate and format evaluation results for different benchmarks
 - **Plugin Architecture**: Easy to extend with custom evaluators and summarizers
+- **TELLME Metrics**: Built-in evaluator for disentanglement metrics on filtered BeaverTails

 ## Installation